Totally Spies!: Seasons 1–5

-Seasons 6 – present
+Seasons 6–present

-In August 2011, Marathon Media confirmed that production for the sixth season was underway and set to premiere in 2013, with Jennifer Hale, Andrea Baker, Katie Griffin and Adrian Truss reprising their roles.
+In August 2011, Marathon Media confirmed that production for a sixth season was underway and set to premiere in 2013, with Jennifer Hale, Andrea Baker, Katie Griffin and Adrian Truss reprising their roles.
 The sixth series would be produced only by Marathon in association with TF1 and The Walt Disney Company France.
 It was later confirmed that 26 episodes would be produced and that the series would be licensed in Spain and Latin America, with European territories following suit.
 To coincide with the sixth season's premiere, Zodiak Kids CP Paris, in association with Château de Versailles Spectacles (CVS) and TF1, organized an event at the Palace of Versailles, taking place during Summer 2013.
-The event would be preceded with activities including a screening of a special featuring the spies on a mission in the palace gardens.
+The event would be preceded by activities, including a screening of a special featuring the spies on a mission in the palace gardens.

 On 8 January 2022, Thomas Astruc, the creator of Miraculous Ladybug, who had previously worked on Totally Spies!, announced on Twitter that a new season of the latter was "in the making".
 On the 13th, revised character designs for Sam, Alex and Clover were revealed.
 It was originally set to premiere in 2023, but was later pushed back to 2024.
 The upcoming series will be produced by Zodiak Kids & Family Studio France, with Ollenom (Production subsidiary of fellow Zodiak Kids & Family subsidiary Monello Productions) as co-producer, and French-broadcaster Gulli and Latin American-broadcaster Discovery Kids as participators.
 On 25 April 2023, it was announced that Warner Bros.
 Discovery had acquired broadcast rights to the series in the United States and EMEA regions, where the series would air on Cartoon Network in the United States and stream on Max in EMEA regions.
 In September 2023, Andrea Baker (the voice actress of Clover) confirmed on her Twitter that she and the rest of the voice cast would not be returning.

-On 13 June 2024, it was announced that the show has been renewed for an eighth season.
+On 13 June 2024, it was announced that the show had been renewed for an eighth season.